-9. Support for those involved in a child protection issue
+Support for those involved in a child protection issue

 Child abuse is devastating for the child and can also result in distress and anxiety for staff who become involved.

-We will support pupils, their families, and staff by:
+We will support children, families and staff by:

-- taking all suspicions and disclosures seriously - nominating a link person (DSL) who will keep all parties informed and be the central point of contact - where a member of staff is the subject of an allegation made by a pupil, separate link people will be nominated to avoid any conflict of interest - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - maintaining and storing records securely - offering details of helplines, counselling or other avenues of external support - following the procedures laid down in our whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies.
+- taking all suspicions and disclosures seriously - the DSL will keep all parties informed and be the central point of contact - where a member of staff is the subject of an allegation made by a child, separate link people will be nominated to avoid any conflict of interest - responding sympathetically to any request from children or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - maintaining and storing records securely - offering details of helplines, counselling or other avenues of external support - following the procedures laid down in our whistleblowing, complaints and disciplinary procedures - co-operating fully with relevant statutory agencies.